Main menu:

 through a poor quarter,

-left all rooms three-walled,
+left all rooms three-

 every nook naked,